 Vitamin D Recommendations

-The recommendation for Vitamin D supplementation during pregnancy is controversial and varies depending on what source you’re reading.
+The recommended amount of Vitamin D supplementation during pregnancy varies depending on what source you’re reading.
 This makes it very difficult to know how much vitamin D is necessary to support a healthy body.
 Best bet is to talk to your doctor.

 Here are vitamin D recommendations from a few health agencies willing to even commit to providing a number, and as you can see, the recommendations are extremely different!